Quietek/SaveSync/README.md

     $ python SteamSync.py

 After the initial run, you can set up any automation/scheduling software you want.
-If you're on the steam deck, an example systemd service (SteamSyncOnMount.service) to sync whenever the sd card with the SteamSync folder is plugged into the Steam Deck.
+If you're on the steam deck, an example systemd service file (SteamSyncOnMount.service) to sync whenever the sd card with the SteamSync folder on it is plugged into the Steam Deck is included.
+You can use the commands below if you want to use and enable the service file.
 Note that if your SteamSync folder is in a different location, or if you're on a non Steam Deck system, the .service file will require significant modification to get working how you want.

     $ mkdir -p ~/.config/systemd/user
     $ mv SteamSyncOnMount.service ~/.config/systemd/user/